dltxio/dltxio.github.io/bio/lucas.md

 As a former ConsenSys employee, he has worked on a number of large blockchain projects including "Project Ubin" with the Singapore Monetary Authority and "Project i2i" with the Union Bank and Virtue Poker.

-He is now founder and Visonary at DLTx labs, a Brisbane Web3 Venture stuido who take blockchian ideas to production.
+He is now founder and Visonary at DLTx labs, a Brisbane Web3 Venture stuido who take blockchain ideas to production.

 lucas@dltx.io